How to Make Pretend Play Toys — Easy Step-by-Step Guide

 How can I make pretend play toys more durable?

-To make your pretend play toys more durable, reinforce all cut edges with strong tape.
-You can also cover the entire structure with packing tape or contact paper before decorating for added resilience.
+To make your pretend play toys more durable, reinforce all cut edges with strong tape, such as packing tape or duct tape, to prevent tearing and fraying.
+You can also cover the entire structure with packing tape or contact paper before decorating for added resilience and a smooth, wipeable surface.
+Ensure all glued components are firmly attached and allow ample drying time.
+Using thicker cardboard boxes from larger appliances will also contribute to the overall sturdiness of the finished toy, ensuring it can withstand enthusiastic play for a long time.

 What age is appropriate for making cardboard pretend play toys?